YeyintThway13/OrderManagementSystem/README.md

   1. Clone the repo
   2. Go to the backend directory
   3. Install node modules
-  4. Start the mongodb and Redis
+  4. Start the mongodb and Redis (You can use online server)
   5. Create default admin account (yarn create-admin-account)
   6. Create a new .env files and add the following fields